chinu89/risk-calculator/README.md

 The calculator includes two test facilities:

-**Regression suite (auto-runs on load):** All 48 verified cases run automatically against the current tree on page load.
-Results are shown in a table below the inputs.
-A green progress bar and 48/48 count confirm the tree is correct.
-If any case fails, it is highlighted in red with the expected vs actual result.
+**Regression suite (auto-runs on load):** All 54 verified cases run automatically against the current tree on page load.
+A green progress bar and 54/54 count confirm the tree is correct.
+If any case fails, it is highlighted in red with expected vs actual result shown.

 **Manual test log:** For new Radar cases you run empirically:
 1. Select all 7 inputs to match what you entered in Radar